jps531/jps-portfolio/public/camgian-senior.md

-- Serves as the component lead for all web-based UIs within Camgian.
-  - Performs code reviews and advises on designs and styling for all JavaScript and TypeScript user-facing applications.
-  - Developed custom re-usable Typescript UI components using open-source tools such as Tailwind CSS, Radix UI, visx, and more to increase visual consistency and improve developer experience.
-Stored these components in a monorepo using Turborepo and set up a pipeline to deploy new versions and snapshots to a private npm registry.
 - Worked on the Cognition product since its inception, from whiteboarding, mockups, formal designs, and prototypes, all the way to a completed minimum viable product.
   - Worked with executives, upper management, marketing, and product development to formulate and refine initial ideas.
   - Developed multiple prototypes that were presented to prospective customers, including an interactive Figma mockup and a live demo application with static data.
   - Personally presented the prototype interfaces to multiple audiences, including fellow engineers, the CEO and board of directors, and even a congressman.
-- Lead UI/UX developer for a custom commercial application version of Cognition that was built from the ground up and deployed to production within 5 months.
+- Lead UI/UX developer for the Loram application version of Cognition that was built from the ground up and deployed to production within 5 months.
   - Worked with product development team to design the application UI and daily email reports.
   - Implemented UI by writing re-usable React components that could be re-used by other web-based applications.
   - Implemented daily email reports with custom body content using React Email and custom rendered PDFs with React PDF.